Fowlers Hollow State Park

 Cross-country Skiing: There are two miles of designated trail southwest of the campground.
 Skiing is also permitted in all areas of the park.

 Snowmobiling: Fowlers Hollow has parking and a restroom.
-It serves as a trailhead to the 46-mile trail network in Tuscarora State Forest.
+The park is a trailhead to the 46-mile trail network in Tuscarora State Forest.
 Snowmobiles may be operated on designated trails and roads from the day following the last deer season in December until April 1, weather permitting.

 Access for People with Disabilities